shivamksharma/NumericalAnalysisMethod/README.md

-Methods Whhich We'll Discuss On :
+Methods Which We'll Discuss On :

 - Newton's Method
 - Secant Method